niscalajyoti/VowOS/README.md

 # VowOS
-Ethical alignment model for advanced AIs
+Ethical alignment model for humans and advanced AIs